Every voice deserves to be heard. Every word deserves to be understood.

 Free • Open Source • Local • Private

-OpenEar is a free, open-source system that provides real-time AI-powered captioning and translation for church services — in 200 languages.
+OpenEar is a free, open-source system that provides real-time AI-powered captioning and translation for church services — in 200+ languages and dialects.

-A small computer taps audio directly from your soundboard and uses NVIDIA's Parakeet speech recognition to transcribe sermons in real time, then translates via Meta's NLLB-200 model.
+A computer taps audio directly from your soundboard and uses NVIDIA's Parakeet speech recognition to transcribe the message in real time.
 Captions stream to any phone, tablet, or display on your local Wi-Fi.
+Add an inexpensive graphics card and those same captions can be translated into any of 200+ languages and dialects via Meta's NLLB-200 model.
 No app to install.
 No account to create.
 Just open a browser.

 Everything runs locally.
 No audio leaves your building.
 No internet connection is required during services.